 Biomaterials and Tissue Engineering

-The Biomaterials & Tissue Engineering Division focuses on the development of novel bioactive and resorbable scaffolds and biomimetic and injectable carriers, as well as the use and delivery of stem cells and growth factors for tissue engineering, bone regeneration, and dental and craniofacial repairs.
+The Biomaterials and Tissue Engineering Division focuses on the development of novel bioactive and resorbable scaffolds and biomimetic and injectable carriers, as well as the use and delivery of stem cells and growth factors for tissue engineering, bone regeneration, and dental and craniofacial repairs.
 A second important research area of the division is the development of new dental materials and smart nanocomposites for tooth restorations with caries inhibition and controlled release capabilities.

 Dr. Xu's multidisciplinary research team uses state-of-the-art stem cell culture and analyses techniques as well as materials engineering and synthesis methods.
 His team has authored more than 100 original articles in leading journals.
 Their research has been supported by NIH/NIDCR, the Maryland Stem Cell Fund, and the University of Maryland School of Dentistry.